autotelico/en.javascript.info/1-js/09-classes/01-class/article.md

 ### Making bound methods with class fields

-As demonstrated in the chapter <info:bind> functions in JavaScript have a dynamic `this`.
+As demonstrated in the chapter <info:bind>, functions in JavaScript have a dynamic `this`.
 It depends on the context of the call.

 So if an object method is passed around and called in another context, `this` won't be a reference to its object any more.